-- a site of international importance, being a special area of conservation (SAC), special protection area (SPA) or Ramsar site is affected and there are exceptional overriding reasons of human health, public safety or environmental benefit; - a site of national importance, such as a site of special scientific interest (SSSI) or national nature reserve (NNR) is affected and there are exceptional circumstances where the need for, and the benefits of, the proposal significantly outweigh both the potential impacts on the features of the site that make it of national importance and any broader impacts on the national network of such sites; - c. protected species, priority habitats or species, sites of local or regional importance, or the biodiversity value of the proposed development site as part of a wider network are affected and the need for, and the benefits of, the proposal clearly outweigh the impacts.
+- a site of international importance, being a special area of conservation (SAC), special protection area (SPA) or Ramsar site would be affected there has to be exceptional overriding reasons of human health, public safety or environmental benefit; - a site of national importance, such as a site of special scientific interest (SSSI) or national nature reserve (NNR) would be affected there has to be exceptional circumstances where the need for, and the benefits of, the proposal significantly outweigh both the potential impacts on the features of the site that make it of national importance and any broader impacts on the national network of such sites; - c. a protected species, a priority habitat or species, a site of local or regional importance, the achievement of water body good ecological potential, or the biodiversity value of the proposed development site as part of the wider network would be affected, the need for and the benefits of the proposal must clearly outweigh the assessed impacts.